bsdpot/potluck/dmarc-report/README.md

 The OUTPUTFOLDER parameter is the folder to create in /mnt, which should be mounted in as persistent storage.

-The GRAFANAUSER and GRAFANAPASSWORD parameters are for login to the Grafana interface and must be set.

 ## Optional Parameters

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.